-GEMM modes.
-Like most BLAS libraries [1, 17, 56, 59], LIBSHALOM supports four types of GEMM kernels, NN, NT, TN and TT.
+Like most of the BLAS libraries [1, 14, 41, 42], LIBSHALOM supports four types of GEMM kernels, NN, NT, TN and TT.
 Here, T and N respectively stand for a transposed and not transposed matrix.
 For example, GEMM for matrices $\mathbf{A} \cdot \mathbf{B}$ under the NT mode means matrix B is transposed (T) but matrix A is not (N).
+Follow the common practice of low-level systems libraries, LIBSHALOM provides APIs in C and C++ to be used by the applications, but implements its underlying GEMM kernels in assembly for performance reasons.

-Algorithm implementation.
 Algorithm 1 outlines the LIBSHALOM'S GEMM implementation under the NN mode.
 Like mainstream BLAS libraries, our implementation follows the Goto algorithm described in Figure 1, but introduces several optimizations.
 Firstly, LIBSHALOM removes the always-executed packing steps, i.e., converting matrices B and A to linear buffers Bc and Ac, respectively from Figure 1.
-For cases that needed to be packed, we perform packing at the microkernel level rather than the kernel level.
+For cases that needed to be packed, we perform packing at the micro-kernel level rather than the kernel level.
 Secondly, we exchange the L2 loop and the L3 loop from Figure 1 to yield a more contiguous access on matrix A, and use loops L1 and L3 for parallelization (Section 6).
 Note that we mainly use the outer-product formulation (scalar-vector multiplication) at the micro-kernel, which has greater computation-to-memory ratio (CMR) than the inner-product formulation (vector-vector multiplication), to update matrix C. Here, the CMR is computed as the ratio of arithmetic instructions to memory load and store instructions (see Section 5.2.1).
 A larger CMR indicates that more arithmetic instructions are available to overlap with memory accesses to hide the memory latency.